JunShern/few-shot-adaptation/README.md

 ## MetaICL training and evaluation
 This section provides instructions for reproducing our main results with [MetaICL](https://github.com/facebookresearch/MetaICL).

-We provide a [modified fork](https://github.com/JunShern/MetaICL/tree/reproducibility) of the MetaICL repository as a [submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules) to simplify working with our dataset.
+We use a [modified fork](https://github.com/Anon/MetaICL/tree/reproducibility) of the MetaICL repository as a [submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules) to simplify working with our dataset.
 If `few-shot-adaptation/MetaICL` does not exist, you can run the following command from the root of this repository to get it:
 ```bash
 git submodule update --init
 ```